 The University of California is an inextricable part of the California economy, truly touching the lives of all the state's citizens.
-The fortunes of UC and the state are intrinsically linked, such that investment in UC on the part of the State represents an investment in California and its citizens as well.
-The University of California thus far remains one of the top universities in the world, as a research institution and as an engine of economic growth; investment by the State in UC translates to investment in the future of California.
-As discussed in the Summary and Cross-Cutting Issues chapter of this document, however, measures taken during the recent fiscal crisis have affected quality at the University and are unsustainable over the longer term if the institution is to sustain its legacy of excellence and contributions to the State.
+The fortunes of UC and the state are intrinsically linked: investment in UC on the part of the State represents an investment in California and its citizens as well.
+The University of California remains one of the top universities in the world, as a research institution and as an engine of economic growth.
+Investment by the State in UC translates to investment in the future of California.
+As discussed in the Summary and Historical Perspective chapter of this document, however, measures taken during the recent fiscal crisis have affected quality at the University and are unsustainable over the longer term if the institution is to sustain its legacy of excellence and contributions to the State.